GracebabesDupsy/CAPSTONE_PROJECT/README.md

 ## Exploratory Data Analysis
 ---
 This involves exploring the the Data to answer some questions which are needful for effective analysis.
-Questions such as Sales Data
+Questions such as
+# Sales Data

-What is the total sales for each product category Number of sales in each region
+ *What is the total sales for each product category *Number of sales in each region
-Total revenue per product Monthly Sales totals for the current year Top 5 customers by purchase amount
+ *Total revenue per product Monthly Sales totals for the current year *Top 5 customers by purchase amount
-Percentage of total sales contributed by each region Products with no sales in the last quarter
+ *Percentage of total sales contributed by each region *Products with no sales in the last quarter

-Customer Data
+# Customer Data
-The total number of customers for each region
+ *The total number of customers for each region
-The most popular subscription type by number of customers Customers who cancelled their subscription within 6 months Customers with subscription longer than 12 months Total revenue by subscription type
+ *The most popular subscription type by number of customers *Customers who cancelled their subscription within 6 months *Customers with subscription longer than 12 months *Total revenue by subscription type
-Top 3 regions by subscription cancellations
+ *Top 3 regions by subscription cancellations
-Total number of active and cancelled subscription
+ *Total number of active and cancelled subscription

 ## Data Analysis with Excel
 ---
-Sales Data
+# Sales Data
 [LITA Capstone Dataset (1).xlsx](https://github.com/user-attachments/files/17638634/LITA.Capstone.Dataset.1.xlsx) [LITA CAPSTONE Cleaned EXCEL PIVOT TABLE.xlsx](https://github.com/user-attachments/files/17638672/LITA.CAPSTONE.Cleaned.EXCEL.PIVOT.TABLE.xlsx)
-Sales Data
+# Sales Data
 ales Data
-Screenshot (13)
+Screenshot

 Screenshot (14)